georgekl03/sleekfinance/README.md

 Both commands default to the Vite dev server at `http://localhost:5173`.
 Use any email/password combination to sign in.

+## Overview & Net Worth

+- **Flow filters** – A banking-style bar with All, In, Out, and Transfers instantly scopes the Overview data.
+Selecting In or Out unlocks expandable category chips so you can drill from master categories to individual sub-categories without leaving the page.
+- **Category roll-ups** – Totals cascade through the Master Category → Category → Sub-Category hierarchy.
+Roll-ups respect renames and merges automatically, so historical transactions follow their parent even after structural changes.
+- **Multi-currency display** – Both Overview and Net Worth default to the base currency (GBP unless changed in Settings) and provide toggles to reveal native account balances.
+Base equivalents are derived from the manual exchange-rate table and are always labelled as display-only conversions.

 ## Available Scripts

 | Command | Description |